Table of Contents

 Carbohydrates can form a glycosidic bond with each other, as well as with other molecules, whereby one differentiates between an O-glycosidic bond and an N-glycosidic bond.

-An O-glycosidic bond exists when the anomeric C atoms of two molecules react.
+An O-glycosidic bond exists when the anomeric C atoms of 2 molecules react.
 The nomenclature of these bonds again consists of the α- or β-confirmation, as well as the indication of the numbers of the particular anomeric centers.

 The α-β-conformation refers to the position ‘top’ (β) or ‘bottom’ (α) just like with the monosaccharides.

 Classification of Carbohydrates

-Even though there is an incredibly large amount of disaccharides, only three of them are applicable knowledge for a medical student, including their structural formula, as well as all their characteristics such as splitting and bond structure.
+Even though there are incredibly large amounts of disaccharides, only 3 of them are applicable for a medical student, including their structural formula, as well as all their characteristics such as splitting and bond structure.

 - Sucrose (fructose + glucose)